-I have never claimed to be a gourmet chef, or expert on food.
+I have never claimed to be a gourmet chef, or an expert on food.
 But one thing I do claim?
 Greg and I have the best truffle mac and cheese recipe.
 I don’t mean to brag (okay, maybe I do), but nothing I’ve tried out there comes close.
-Since we made it this past week for Thanksgiving I found it only appropriate to share it in hopes y’all can try it for Christmas!
+We have made this every year since we got married and it is always a hit with our family and friends.

-Greg and I went to Smith and Wollensky for Houston Restaurant Week about four years back and ordered some truffle mac and cheese.
+Greg and I went to Smith and Wollensky (which no longer exists… boo) for Houston Restaurant Week years back and ordered some truffle mac and cheese.
 We obsessed over how good it was and set out to make our own.
 So we developed our own recipe.
-It’s a combination of three different ones we’ve found around the internet, taking the best.
-I think what sets ours apart from other recipes is using cavatappi noodles, the panko bread crumbs, and the hand-grated aged white cheddar.
-Obviously the truffle oil takes this over the top.
-I’ve actually blogged this recipe before, but that was three years ago.
-And one thing I learned at Blog Elevated was to repost good content that may have not gotten the attention it deserves.
-And by golly, this recipe deserves attention!
+It’s a combination of three different ones we found, taking the best.
+We have best truffle mac and cheese recipe for sure.
+I think what sets ours apart from other recipes is using cavatappi noodles, the panko breadcrumbs, and the hand-grated aged white cheddar.
+Obviously, the truffle oil takes this over the top.

 Aww!
 It’s newlywed Meg & Greg with one of our first trial runs of this recipe!
 Aren’t we precious?
 To this day, we haven’t changed a thing with this recipe because it’s that good.
 We have requests for it for every major holiday.
-We just made it this past Thanksgiving, like we always do, but it truly is perfect for Christmas and Easter dinners.
+It is truly is perfect for Thanksgiving, Christmas and Easter dinners.
 It doesn’t disappoint.

 And you know it’s about to get good when you start out with butter, onions, rosemary, thyme, basil, half and half, heavy whipping cream, cheddar, truffle oil and wine.
 Just sayin’.
 Now let’s just get to the good stuff – the recipe.
 Just as an FYI, we have made this recipe with both black and white truffle oil and it comes out tasting the same.
 Only difference is you need to use more white truffle oil to get it to the desired flavor.